 By your mid-thirties you are probably thinking seriously about becoming a home owner, if you haven’t become one already.
 Children may also have entered the picture, meaning saving for your children’s education may be a prime concern (see Investing in education: planning for school fees).

 This is also a good time to nurture longer-term savings for retirement.
 You receive tax relief on pension contributions at your highest marginal rate of taxation.
-If your earnings put you in the higher rate 40% or 45% bands the tax benefits of pensions become more attractive.
+If your earnings put you in the higher rate tax bands, then the tax benefits of pensions become more attractive.